 Pursuant to FASB-ASC 840-20, lease income is required to be recognized on a straight-line basis.
+For the year ended June 30, 2020, there was no lease income for annual base rent.
+As of June 30, 2020, there was no cumulative adjustment to record deferred rental income on a straight-line basis.
 For the year ended June 30, 2019, lease income was \$324,760 for annual base rent.
 As of June 30, 2019, the cumulative adjustment to record deferred rental income on a straight-line basis was \$1,750,950.
 This is classified as "Deferred rent receivable" and is completely eliminated on the accompanying consolidating statement of financial position as a related party transaction.